Pointer Basics

 return 0;

-Sometimes we need a pointer but don't know where it should point yet, or a function needs to return a "not found" signal when a lookup fails.
-This is where null pointers come in—pointers that explicitly mean "pointing to nothing."
+Sometimes we need a pointer but don't know where to point it yet, or a function needs to return a "not found" signal when a lookup fails.
+This requires a null pointer—a pointer that explicitly indicates "points to nothing."
 In C++98 and C, we used NULL.
-Anyone who has looked at stdlib.h knows that this is just a cast of (void*)0.
+Anyone who has looked inside stdlib.h knows that this is just a cast of (void*)0.
 The nullptr introduced in C++11 is the only correct way to represent a null pointer in modern C++:

 int* p = nullptr; // 不指向任何有效地址